 Downpayment Assistance Program (DAP) Loans

-- If you have the monthly income to pay mortgage payments, but not enough savings to pay the upfront costs, you may qualify for a reduced rate loan as low as 1% to help you cover the down payment expenses.
+- If you have the monthly income to pay mortgage payments, but not enough savings to pay the down payment, you may qualify for a reduced rate loan as low as 1% to help you cover the down payment.
 A DAP loan is a second mortgage on your home.
 Eligible borrowers must show ability to repay the primary mortgage and the DAP loan in order to qualify for assistance under this program.
 Applicants will be required to make a minimum investment of $1,000 towards the acquisition costs.

 - You must attend a free Homebuyer Education class prior to closing.
 The class will help you understand the home-buying process and offer tips for maintaining your new home.
 Classes are held online and at locations across Connecticut.